 - initiatives which are not directly inserted into a research activity (sports, arts, adventure, outreach,…).

-The SPI Exploratory Grants are complementary to the existing Polar Access Fund (specifically focused on early career scientists) and SPI Technogrants (focused on technology developments).
-Consequently, eligibility will be limited to established researchers or post-docs (at least 3 years after PhD graduation).
+The SPI Exploratory Grants are complementary to the existing Polar Access Fund (specifically focused on early-career scientists) and SPI Technogrants (focused on technology developments).
+Consequently, eligibility will be limited to established researchers or post-docs (at least three years after PhD graduation).
 The grants are open to all researchers employed by a Swiss public research institution.

 Researchers from all fields of research, also fields considered as “non-typical” for polar sciences (eg. engineering, materials, medicine, humanities and social sciences, etc.), are encouraged to apply if they have a project to be conducted in a polar context.

-For fieldtrips funding targeted at early-career scientists, please consider the SPI Polar Access Fund.
+For field trip funding targeted at early-career scientists, please consider the Polar Access Fund.

-The SPI Exploratory Grants funds Swiss scientists active in polar regions, the Arctic and Antarctic, according to the SPI’s high latitude focus.
+The SPI Exploratory Grants fund Swiss scientists active in polar regions, the Arctic and Antarctic, according to the SPI’s high latitude focus.

 High-altitude research is an essential part of SPI and an important complementary area of interest to high latitude poles.
 However, funding of fieldwork and logistics for high-altitude research will concentrate on projects contributing to comparative high-altitude studies in support of polar issues and on complex and expensive logistics for fieldwork in remote high-altitude areas.

 Applicants are reminded to study the eligibility rules for this call closely.
 Ineligible applications will not be submitted for evaluation.
 To be eligible, proposals must notably respect the call’s general aims, the definition of the call’s target public, eligible costs as well as geographic focus.